 Credit to the non-financial sector

-Data for Israel, New Zealand and regional aggregates (including G20, advanced and emerging market economies) covering all the borrowing sectors have been added to the data set.
+Data for Chile covering all the borrowing sectors have been added to the data set.
+In March 2016, data for Israel, New Zealand and regional aggregates (including G20, advanced and emerging market economies) have also been added to this data set.

 All series are published in local currency, in US dollars and as percentages of nominal GDP.
 The regional aggregates as percentages of GDP are calculated based on conversion to the US dollar at market and at purchasing power parity (PPP) exchange rates.